artsus4/hakchi2-wiki/Modifications-and-modules-guide.md

 But what if you want to use a Famicom Mini in NES Mini's interface language?
 Actually it's very simple to do.
 You need to:

 * Overmount "**/usr/share/clover-ui/resources/scripts/system.lua**" file using the same file from a NES Mini, it will enable the language selection dialog and icon
-* Overmount the whole "**/usr/share/clover-ui/resources/strings**" folder, which contains strings for all languages (btw, you can edit them too if you want)
+* Overmount the whole "**/usr/share/clover-ui/resources/strings**" folder, which contains strings for all languages (BTW, you can edit them too if you want)
 * Overmount "**/usr/share/clover-ui/resources/fonts/hvc**" folder with "**/usr/share/clover-ui/resources/fonts/nes**" folder extracted from a NES Classic Mini.

 Sorry, I can't share those files.
 But you can extract them on your own.
 You can take it as your homework :)